demisto/content-docs/content-repo/extra-docs/articles/splunk-add-on.md

 ## Prerequisites
-- A Splunk instance, with version 8.0 or above.
+A Splunk instance, with Splunk version 8.0 or above.

 ## Installation / Update